 “It’s like tearing the band-aid off,” said Lucas.

 The entrepreneur mentioned that while it is a hard pill to swallow.
 Everybody in that conversation will appreciate you being straightforward.
 And as long as they understand that you are not there to take advantage of them.

 For Lucas, it has never been about raking in as much profit as he can and running away with it.

 Certainly, business is also about making profit but that’s never been the point.
-It’s mainly about building a strong structure and making sure that everybody in that structure is compensated appropriately.
+It mainly involves building a strong structure and ensuring that everybody in that structure is appropriately compensated.

 Make Valuable Use Of Your Time

 Lucas Root mentioned that what he is about to share is actually what he is doing with his businesses.